 The push-pull between what executives need their employees to know and how employees respond to different training methods may be a holdover from the early days of corporate training.
 Unfortunately during this time, too often employees suffered through dull, company-wide training that did not apply to their daily work.

-Fast-forward to today when we have multiple training options that can be used when and where employees have the time, but the resistance is sometimes still the same.
+Fast-forward to today when we have multiple training options that can be used when and where employees have the time, but the resistance still remains.
 Is it possible to forget the past and reduce training friction for today’s employees while getting them the training and the tools they need to do their job?
 We think so.

 The future of employee training